brandondadam/Star-Gazer/README.md

 # Star Gazer, a Sample AWS Lambda function for Alexa
 This is an Alexa project that I started in school.
 It started out as a sample skill that's goal was to inform amateur astronomers about interesting facts and the myths that surround the many constellations in the night sky.
-However, I have intentions of continuing to grow the capabilities of this skill, as I learn more about stars and Alexa development.
+However, I have intentions of continuing to grow the capabilities of this skill, as I learn more about the stars and Alexa development.

 This skill started as a simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrated how to write a skill for the Amazon Echo using the Alexa SDK.
 It is based off of the Minecraft Helper sample skill from the [Node.js Alexa Skills Kit Samples](https://github.com/amzn/alexa-skills-kit-js) offered by Amazon.
 Check all the sample skills offered by Amazon to learn more about developing custom skills for Alexa.